werbasinnotec/wi-postman/readme.md

 # wi-postman

 Postman will handle all responses and request to an Innotec REST API.
-Adventious Letterman get the authorization-token and API-entrypoint from Localstorage.
-If the API response statuscode 401, the module delete the token from localstorage.

 ### Installation